GennadNY/privateEndpoint/privateendpoint.md

 #### Access the PostgreSQL server privately from the VM

-1. In the Remote Desktop of myVM, open PowerShell.
+1. In the Remote Desktop of *myVM*, open PowerShell.

-2. Enter nslookup mydemopostgresserver.privatelink.postgres.database.azure.com.
+2. Enter *nslookup mydemopostgresserver.privatelink.postgres.database.azure.com*.

 3. You'll receive a message similar to this: